Table of Contents

 If you need a new chainsaw, be sure to check out my list of the best rated chainsaws here.
 It includes the top models available today.

-Also, if you need a smaller gas chainsaw for quick jobs, be sure to visit my small and lightweight guide to find the best small gas chainsaw models.
+Also, if you need a smaller gas chainsaw for quick jobs, be sure to visit my small and lightweight guide to find the lightest chainsaw models.

 The next few sections break down the various techniques you can use a chainsaw for and explain how to do them properly and safely.